Discovering new robust local search algorithms with neuro-evolution: Computational experiments

 \section{Computational experiments}

-In this section, we address four questions experimentally: \begin{enumerate} \item impact of the different observation functions used as inputs to the neural network on the performance of the Neuro-LS strategy, \item performance of Neuro-LS compared to the baseline LS strategies presented in the last subsection for NK landscape problems of different sizes and ruggedness, \item robustness of the learned Neuro-LS strategy for other types of instances coming from a different pseudo-Boolean problem (QUBO), \item study of the emergent strategies discovered by Neuro-LS at the end of its evolutionary process. \end{enumerate}
+In this section, we target four aspects of Neuro-LS experimentally: \begin{enumerate} \item impact of the different observation functions used as inputs to the neural network on the performance of the Neuro-LS strategy, \item performance of Neuro-LS compared to the baseline LS strategies presented in the last subsection for NK landscape problems of different sizes and ruggedness, \item robustness of the learned Neuro-LS strategy for other types of instances coming from a different pseudo-Boolean problem (QUBO), \item study of the emergent strategies discovered by Neuro-LS at the end of its evolutionary process. \end{enumerate}

 First, we discuss the experimental setting.
 Then, we follow the classical steps of a machine learning workflow: subsection \ref{sec:training} describes the Neuro-LS training process; it will allow us to select different emerging strategies for each type of NK landscape on validation sets, which we will then compare with the different baseline LS strategies on test sets coming from the same distribution of instances (subsection \ref{sec:test}) or from an other distribution of instances (subsection \ref{sec:outOfDistrib}).
 Finally, an in-depth analysis of the best emerging strategies discovered by Neuro-LS will be performed in subsection \ref{sec:emerging}.